samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 #### Beyond yt

-Open source scientific software foster innovation and supports a surge of new tools, which does introduce a sustainability problem for users.
-It's hard to keep up with new developments and learn new tools.
-The Analysis Schema is designed to address this problem - any python module can be added to the underlying model.
+Open source scientific software fosters innovation and supports a surge of new tools, which does introduce a sustainability problem.
+The Analysis Schema is designed to address this problem - any python module can be added to the underlying model, where the Analysis Schema adds that model to the schema.
 This allows for any packages to be accessed and run in the JSON interface.
 So users can use JSON sytanx to run any scientific python code.

 Here's an example where [napari](https://napari.org/) is access through the JSON interface using VSCode and a Jupyter notebook: